-In the second quarter 2013, LMDC continued to work with New York City staff on processing the invoices that they submitted for reimbursement.
-Three invoices totaling approximately \$9 million are under review.
+In the third quarter 2013, LMDC continued its work with New York City staff on processing the invoices that they submitted for reimbursement.
+We have been focusing on the largest and oldest invoice in the amount of \$5.3 million which we expect to have paid in November.
 This project was substantially completed in 2009.
+LMDC staff continues its ongoing review of the reimbursements requests submitted to date.

-Address City County State Zip Status / Accept New York - Not Validated / N
+Address City County State Zip Status / Accept New York Not Validated / N